 For all requests, contact the Director of Critical Lands and Conservation Science at 802-229-4425 ext.
 108

-- Hunting is allowed on some of our lands (some lands require permission.
-See our list HERE.)
+- Hunting is allowed on 54 of our 55 preserves but some lands require permission.
+See our list HERE.
 Specific restrictions may apply by natural area.

 - Visitors to Conservancy-owned preserves may encounter hunters from October 1 to December 31 and in May.

-- Rock climbing and ice climbing are allowed at the Conservancy’s natural areas by permission only.
+- Rock and ice climbing are allowed at the Conservancy’s natural areas by permission only.

 - To host a field trip, call at least one month in advance.

 To safeguard the natural resources of this land and ensure safe and compatible human use, please avoid the following activities: